Groups

 Team / Task Force / Task Group Leader

-The Group Leader is responsible for managing the projects and personnel within
+The Group Leader is responsible for managing the projects and personnel within their respective group, and any other tasks delegated to them by the Senior Manager.
+Common responsibilities include:- solving personnel conflicts within their group;

 - providing positive reinforcement;